tmpfs/prism/doc/readme.md

 ## Synopsis

-Prism is a library that returns a HOC (Higher Order Component) that exposes access to a style registry containing user-defined colors, fonts and styles.
+Prism is a library that returns a HOC (Higher Order Component) which exposes access to a style registry containing user-defined colors, fonts and styles.

 It provides a simple yet flexible mechanism for mapping properties to styles and finding style declarations in the registry.